d4r x JD Sports _

 Following a successful tender process, d4r were invited to perform the rollout of this footwear concept which commenced at the beginning of 2020.

-d4r are currently rolling out an array of Puma Footwear Walls into new and existing JD Sports’ Flagships all over Europe.
+d4r is currently rolling out an array of Puma Footwear Walls into new and existing JD Sports Flagships all over Europe.
 The 47-store rollout consists of an assortment of contrasting footwear wall designs and configurations for the Men’s and Women’s footwear areas, with a modified version of the Men’s footwear wall used to display Puma’s Junior footwear offering.

 The Men’s footwear wall design is visually commanding, brandishing distinct illumination properties within the footwear display area, and strong brand callouts via static and/or dynamic digital Puma brand signage.